 I worked as a firefighter for 4 years and then as a police officer in Portland Oregon.
 While working for Portland Police Bureau, I spent my first 6 years on patrol where I became a defensive tactics instructor and a field training officer to help train new recruits.
 During that time I was awarded the Police Medal for "personal courage and devotion to duty".
 I worked as a mentor for 3 years at the Boys and Girls Club in NE Portland.
 I also spent 4 years working in the Child Abuse Unit.
 At the 11 year mark in 2015, I was diagnosed with Narcolepsy.
 That ended my career.
 At that same time I reconnected with and married my friend Tammy from 20 years prior.

 I had begun painting as a hobby in 2010.
 After my diagnosis I used painting to cope with the loss of my identity as well as Narcolepsy symptoms I had been experiencing since high school.
-I began painting 7 years ago but really began my practice 2 years ago.
+I began painting 9 years ago but really began full time practice 3 years ago.
 Since that time, my growth has been dramatic.
 I am self taught and have just begun sharing my art.
-I created a website a few months ago and within 2 weeks was contacted by Tosca Magazine naming me Washington Artist of the Year 2017-2018.

 I have seen people at their very worst and at their very best.
 This knowledge, empathy and compassion I have for humanity will shape my journey as an artist.
 Every piece I paint holds my life’s experience...the STORY in ME.
-I paint in my studio located in Olympia WA, in the home I share with my wife and 4 children.
+I paint at my studio located inside The Moore Gallery in downtown Montesano, Washington.